 The SC symbol blocks used for the L-Header and EDMG-Header-A transmission are prepended with Guard Intervals (GIs).
 The extra GI is inserted at the end of EDMG-Header-A2 block.
 This creates the blocking structure when each SC symbol block is surrounded by two GIs.
 The GI is defined using π/2-BPSK modulated Golay sequence in time domain as specified in 30.5.7.1.

 If EDMG_MODULATION parameter is set to EDMG_SC_MODE, the EDMG-STF and EDMG-CEF are defined using π/2-BPSK modulated Golay complementary sequences in time domain as specified in 30.5.3 and 30.5.4 accordingly.
-The Data (PSDU) is scrambled and padded to get integer number of LDPC codewords and SC symbol blocks and then encoded as defined in 30.5.7.3.
+The Data (PSDU) is padded and scrambled to get integer number of LDPC codewords and SC symbol blocks and then encoded as defined in 30.5.7.3.
 The encoded bits are modulated as defined in 30.5.7.4.
 The modulated symbols are grouped into the SC symbol blocks and prepended with GIs as defined in 30.5.7.2.
 The extra GI is inserted at the end of last SC symbol block.
 This creates the blocking structure when each SC symbol block is surrounded by two GIs.
 The GI is defined using π/2-BPSK modulated Golay sequence in time domain as specified in 30.5.7.1.
 The TRN field is defined using π/2-BPSK modulated Golay complementary sequences in time domain as specified in 30.9.2.2.5.

 If EDMG_MODULATION parameter is set to EDMG_OFDM_MODE, the EDMG-STF and EDMG-CEF are defined using 4-PSK modulated sequences in frequency domain as specified in 30.6.3 and 30.6.4 accordingly.
-The Data (PSDU) is scrambled and padded to get integer number of LDPC codewords and OFDM symbols and then encoded as defined in 30.6.7.3.
+The Data (PSDU) is padded and scrambled to get integer number of LDPC codewords and OFDM symbols and then encoded as defined in 30.6.7.3.
 The encoded bits are modulated as defined in 30.6.7.4.
 The modulated symbols are grouped into the OFDM data blocks, supplemented with pilots and converted to time domain applying IDFT.
 The OFDM symbol in time domain is prepended with GI, which is in fact a cyclic extension of OFDM symbol.

 Editor: add the reference to the definition of OFDM TRN units when available